adarshramakrishna/geeksforgeeks/README.md

-# Geeksforgeeks As Books
+# Geeksforgeeks/leetcode Articles As Books

 ![Read books](http://rlv.zcache.com/funny_i_need_more_books_gift_postcards-r02cd503cbd784d0e934c3af02da0fea3_vgbaq_8byvr_512.jpg)

-Have you ever wished you could read the awesome stuff on [geeksforgeeks.org][1] on your iPad?
+Have you ever wished you could read the awesome stuff on [geeksforgeeks.org][1] or [leetcodeon](http://leetcode.com/) offline right on your iPad?
 Or on your Kindle/Kindle App?
 Well, now you have it.
 Look under the directory `goodies` and do the world some good with your algorithmic prowess ;)

 Here's how the books look like in the iBooks App and Kindle App on my iPad.
 Kindle hasn't been tested.